darling542/devopsproject/README.md

-This project is for devop training
+ABCDEFGH This project is for devop training

 Rub these commond to build the project